 The standard setting pass-mark for the entire examination (Parts 1 + 2) is set now as 75% of the 95th percentile.
 This will vary according to the difficulty of the questions and the cohort of candidates.
 It will always be distinctly lower than the 75% threshold previously used and is more advantageous for the candidates.

 - RESULTS: The decision of the Board of Examiners is final and is not subject to appeal.
 An unsuccessful candidate is entitled to 3 other chances to take the failed exam.
-A review committee (usually the Credentials Committee) may be formed by the Executive at their discretion in case of any protest or recrimination.
+A review committee (the Credentials Committee) may be formed by the Executive at their discretion in case of any protest or recrimination.
 After the examination, the candidates may be asked to fill out a feedback form.

-- SUCCESSFUL CANDIDATES (Eligibility + Examination) are awarded the title of "Fellow of the European Board of Surgery - General Surgery" or "F.E.B.S. / GenSurg" and are provided with the relevant diploma the same day in a formal celebration.
+- SUCCESSFUL CANDIDATES (Eligibility + Examination) are awarded the title of "Fellow of the European Board of Surgery - General Surgery" or "F.E.B.S. / GenSurg" and are provided with the relevant diploma on the same day in a formal celebration.
 Fellows are advised to take good care of their diploma.
 New diplomas will not be issued in case of loss.

-- IMPACT: The title "F.E.B.S./GenSurg" determines that the person successfully proved to have validated knowledge and skills that in most cases exceed the requirements for the national CCSTs and allow him/her to successfully cover the broad field of General Surgery in respective to the actual requirements of their relevant Body.
-At present, the qualification F.E.B.S./GenSurg has NO automatic legal recognition to practice in the E.U. or any other country.
+- IMPACT: The title "F.E.B.S.
+General Surgery" determines that the person successfully proved to have validated knowledge and skills that allow him/her to successfully cover the broad field of General Surgery in respect to the actual requirements of their relevant Body.
+At present, the qualification F.E.B.S.
+General Surgery has NO automatic legal recognition to practice in the E.U. or any other country.
 The fellowship does NOT implicate automatic allowance to work independently and does not automatically enhance participation in national social security systems of the E.U.
 It is however an undoubted mark of excellence which should be an asset in a selection process.
 Recognition of Fellowship by the National Authorities is encouraged by the UEMS and the number of countries officially adopting the Board Exam is continuously rising.
 The acceptance status of a Board Exam is published on the website uemssurg.org.

 The future perspective of this European diploma is to be seen in unanimous legalization within the ongoing project of the European standardization process of medical education.